-In the by-law above it specifically states that the license was to be granted only to the previous owner.
-When the applicant took over the property the ability for them to apply for a kennel license had been removed by the zoning by specifically only granting the previous owners.
+In the decision excerpt above, it specifically states that the license was to be granted only to the previous owner.
+When the applicant purchased the property the ability for them to apply for a kennel license had been removed by the language of the minor variance tying the approval to the owners.